SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       OR "preserv*" OR "support*" OR "ensur*"
       )
       NEAR/5
-        ("management" OR "conservation" OR "protection" OR "restoration" OR "rehabilitation" OR "sustainable") )
+        ("management" OR "conservation" OR "protection" OR "restoration" OR "rehabilitation" OR "sustainable" OR "resilien*") )
   )
   NEAR/15
-      ("ecosystem$" OR "habitat$" OR "communit*"
+      ("ecosystem$" OR "habitat$" OR "ecological communit*"
       OR "mangrove$" OR "kelp bed$" OR "kelp forest$" OR "seagrass*" OR (("seaweed$" OR "macroalga*") NEAR/5 ("bed$" OR "assemblage$" OR "communit*")) OR "sponge ground$" OR "reef" OR "reefs" OR "coral$"